Think your home value is soaring? Talk to a farmer

-Still, even if Frank's life hasn't changed, the several hundred acres he owns about 80 miles (129 kilometers) northwest of Des Moines have suddenly made him worth millions of dollars.
+Still, even if Frank's life hasn't changed, the several hundred acres he owns about 80 miles northwest of Des Moines have suddenly made him worth millions of dollars.

 It may come as a surprise to city dwellers excited by their home values that countless farmers like Frank are actually experiencing a real estate boom that makes residential prices pale in comparison.
 While median existing-home prices rose by 15.8% in the U.S. last year, farmland values went up about double that rate in places like Iowa.